FREE SHIPPING + EXTENDED HOLIDAY RETURNS

 1. Research the plane's overhead bin dimensions.
 Make sure they are large enough to accommodate your guitar in its case.

 2. Check in early for your flight.
-This may land you an earlier boarding group, so you’ll be one of the firsts to access the overhead bins.
+This may land you an earlier boarding group, so you’ll be one of the first to access the overhead bins.

 3. Upgrade to priority boarding.
 If you didn't manage to get an early boarding group number, many airlines offer boarding upgrades.